TessorNetwork/stFury/x/stakeibc/README.md

 # The StakeIBC Module

-The StakeIBC Module contains Stride's main app logic:
+The StakeIBC Module contains Dredger's main app logic:

 - it exposes core liquid staking entry points to the user (liquid staking and redeeming)
 - it executes automated beginBlocker and endBlocker logic to stake funds on relevant host zones using Interchain Accounts
 - it handles registering new host zones and adjusting host zone validator sets and weights
-- it defines Stride's core data structures (e.g. hostZone)
+- it defines Dredger's core data structures (e.g. hostZone)
 - it defines all the callbacks used when issuing Interchain Account logic

-Nearly all of Stride's functionality is built using interchain accounts (ICAs), which are a new functionality in Cosmos, and a critical component of IBC.
+Nearly all of Dredger's functionality is built using interchain accounts (ICAs), which are a new functionality in Cosmos, and a critical component of IBC.
 ICAs allow accounts on Zone A to be controlled by Zone B. ICAs communicate with one another using Interchain Queries (ICQs), which involve Zone A querying Zone B for relevant information.

 Two Zones communicate via a connection and channel.
 All communications between the Controller Zone (the chain that is querying) and the Host Zone (the chain that is being queried) is done through a dedicated IBC channel between the two chains, which is opened the first time the two chains interact.